VMNH Volunteer Program

 Administrative, Box Office, PALEO Café, Museum Store and Museum Grounds

 The museum relies heavily on its dedicated volunteers to accomplish its day-to-day duties.
-If you have an interest and/or experience in administrative, customer service, or grounds work, please contact Diane Clark at email@example.com to learn what opportunities are available to volunteer at the museum.
+If you have an interest and/or experience in administrative, customer service, or grounds work, please contact Rhonda Casey at firstname.lastname@example.org to learn what opportunities are available to volunteer at the museum.